 4. Finally, the student body and the parents of the school vote on the proposals.
 The proposal(s) with the most votes are funded.

-CSI schools have the opportunity to implement any of the approved alternatives to Participatory Budgeting.
+Schools identified for the CSI model have the opportunity to implement any of the approved alternatives to Participatory Budgeting.
 The alternatives build on essential components of Participatory Budgeting: expanding stakeholder voice, providing opportunities to practice democracy, and promoting civic engagement.
-A current list of approved alternatives can be found here: Approved Alternatives for Participatory Budgeting.
+A current list of approved alternatives can be found here: Approved Alternatives for Participatory Budgeting

 NYSED has developed guidebooks to support schools identified for the CSI model with the implementation of their identified Engagement option and outline the parameters that schools identified for the CSI model must follow.